 ARPI provides protection against loss of revenue or against loss of yield in a county resulting from natural causes of loss that cause the final county yield or the final county revenue to be less than the trigger yield or the trigger revenue.

 Insurance Period

-Insurance coverage begins on the later of:
+Insurance coverage begins on the later of one of the following:

 - Date we accept your application; or - The date the soybeans are planted.

 Important Dates